nu-book/cordova-doc/plugins/device-orientation/index.md

     var watchID = navigator.compass.watchHeading(onSuccess, onError, options);

-### Browser Quirks

-Values for current heading are randomly generated in order to simulate the compass.

 ### iOS Quirks

 Only one `watchHeading` can be in effect at one time in iOS.
 If a